 This communication might also require some give and take.
 You can’t expect every idea to strike the hearts and minds of everyone.
-There may be a period of compromise in store.
-As long as this compromise aims to improve and abide by the company culture, these negotiations can actually result in the best possible outcome for everyone.
+There may be a period of negotiation that includes active listening, brainstorming, strategic thinking, and compromise.
+As long as this flow of communication is positive and fits within the company culture, these negotiations can result in the best possible outcome for everyone.

 Command, Consult, and Consensus Decisions

-Of course, while real value matters, so does perceived value.
+Remember, while the real dollars-and-cents value of a decision matters, so does perceived value.
 When staff members buy into a change at every level, the perceived value of said change increases.
 Of course, an organization must be careful to not allow this perceived value to run away from the real value of an idea, as this can lead to disaster.

 Buy-in isn’t something that happens magically.
 It takes a commitment to work together cohesively and allot the resources required to thoughtfully share feedback and develop action plans.

 During any type of decision-making process, it’s vital to have a strong operating system in place to provide structure and direction for the plan to come together.
 This involves utilizing processes like strategic planning, succession planning, and retaining the top talent it takes to maintain consistency in leadership over the long term.

 In general, the sooner team leaders can build buy-in for a particular change, the better.
 But first, leaders must approach their team with honesty, focus, a solid argument, and a willingness to listen.
 If they do this, they’ll more easily create buy-in at every level of the process.

 The Accelerate Leadership Program